ugyenn-tsheringg/Insights-into-Hospitality-Revenue-Power-Bi/README.md

   - Revenue Loss
   - Total Stay

-- **Custom Visuals**:
-  - Built a calendar visual using a matrix table for enhanced temporal analysis.

 - **UI Design**:
   - Consistent color palette
   - Bookmarks for navigation and filter clearing